4ka5h/SocialNetwork/README.md

-# SocialNetwork
+# Social Network
-Bash and git based social network tool "sn" for LAN environments
+Bash and git based social network tool "sn" for LAN/Intranet environments

 # Social Network based on git commands

 ## Overview
-This is a bash script based Social network using git under the hood.
-This script enables you to share updates, posts and messages in a Local Area Network scenario among other developers.
-Once installed, you can use "sn --help" for help regarding available options.
+"sn" is a bash script based social network tool using git under the hood.
+This script enables you to share progress on file, updates, posts and messages in a Local Area Network scenario among other developers.
+Once installed, you can use "sn --help" for help regarding available options, which is also described later in this page.

 ## Getting started
+Clone this repo to your local terminal, extract the zip file and execute ```installsn```.
 Following are the dependencies required for setting up "sn"
-1. Install git and tar at each terminal:
+1. Install git and execute the ```installsn``` from zip file at each terminal:
     ```
     	sudo apt-get update
 	sudo apt install git -y
 	sudo apt install tar -y
 	```

-2.
+2. Configure IP address of the rest of the terminals from your networks who can have repos at their end.

 ## Provided problems

+**The question refer to the following subcommands and characteristics in the order they appear.
+	1. Working subcommand: create
+	2. Working subcommand: join
+	3. Working subcommand: pull
+	4. Working subcommand: log
+ 	5. Working subcommand: show
+	6. Working subcommand: post
+	7. Working subcommand: like
+	8. Working subcommand: push
+	9. Working subcommand: members
+	10.Working subcommand: follow
+	11.Working subcommand: unfollow
+	12.Optional subcommand #1**

+**Based on Git**
+**Code split into functions, most of which are smaller than 25 lines** Most functions of important code blocks start with a comment explaining their functionality.
+Unit tests for individual functions
+Integration tests that verify the functionality of most subcommands Tests and/or shellcheck run in a continuous integration environment.
+Documentation provided in a README or similar file

+Unix manual page

+### My Implementation
-This tool has been developed using Lubuntu 18.04 (Desktop-AMD) and git version 2.17.1.
-The tool requires data exchanfe over network and hence requires permissions for the same.
+In order to meet the above requirements, this tool has been developed using Lubuntu 18.04 (Desktop-AMD) and git version 2.17.1.
+The tool requires data exchange over network and hence requires permissions for the same.
+I have achieved this by creating a new user accout named 'git' in every terminal.
+This new user account holds all the information about the 'Social Networks' and handles file sharing.

 ### Development
 The theme to solve the problem is to create a user named "git" in every terminal and assign this user all the permissions required for the networked communication so that push, pull, log and show etc can work smoothly.